Pursue your studies at INRS, an academic and research institution renowned for its performance and its graduate programs!

 INRS is made up of four interdisciplinary research centres: Armand-Frappier Santé Biotechnologie; Eau Terre Environnement; Énergie Matériaux Télécommunications; and Urbanisation Culture Société.

 All full-time students are eligible for our generous scholarship programs (in French only).

 Available support includes INRS scholarships in the pure and applied sciences and social sciences, scholarships for international students and students from outside Quebec, international mobility scholarships, undergraduate internship scholarships, and scholarships from outside funding agencies.

-It is important to know the steps, procedures, deadlines, and documents required as well as how to apply.
+It is important to familiarize yourself with the application steps, deadlines, procedures, and the required documents.

-Graduate programs generally require you to secure a research supervisor before you apply.
+Graduate programs generally require you to find a research supervisor before you apply.
 Read the program descriptions (in French only) carefully to check whether this is a requirement.

-If you have completed your first year of a bachelor’s, master’s, or PhD, you may be able to do a research internship at INRS.
+If you have completed your first year of a bachelor’s, master’s, or PhD program, you may be able to do a research internship at INRS.

 It’s a chance to explore a new environment and enrich your academic experience.
 We also welcome postdoctoral fellows seeking to maximize their potential.

 Contact us the Studies and Student Life Service for more information.